lumeland/lume.land/docs/getting-started/create-a-layout.md

 </lume-code>

-Lume will compile the markdown code and use the `layout.vto` file as the page layout.
+Lume will compile the markdown code and use the `layout.njk` file as the page layout.

 The directory `_includes` is a special directory that Lume understands.
 You